-How do you warm up on cold Peruvian evenings, without spending a lot of money?
+Winter in the Andes can be cold, no doubt about it.
+How do you warm up when it gets too much?
 Well, I’ve got an answer.
-It’s called emoliente–a sort of Peruvian tea, a purportedly medicinal beverage prepared with various herbs.
+It’s called emoliente–a Peruvian tea and a medicinal beverage prepared with various herbs.
 It’s both healthy and cost-effective.
 One glass costs only 1 sol, including what we call “yapa,” which is a little bit extra.

 Where can you find emoliente?

 Emoliente is famous across Peru, served from mobile carts which appear without fail on street corners around 6 pm like mushrooms after the rain.
 Just go for a stroll and you’re sure to come across one of the tell-tale carts stocked with bottles of colourful liquids, like the ones you can see below.

 The vendor will ask if you’d like it hot or warm, and within moments they’ll have whipped up your drink.